 Is the job likely to be challenging or time-consuming?

 One-off task or ongoing work?

 The more info you include, the easier it’ll be for your house cleaner to price up the job and make you an offer.
 Plus, they’ll refer to the info in your listing when they arrive to complete the task.

-Find house cleaning services, fastPost a task
+Find domestic house cleaners, fastPost a task

-It’s super important to pay your house cleaner a fair price that compensates them for their time spent cleaning, traveling, and any supplies they brought with them.
-Remember that they’ll also need to pay tax, gas, and other expenses with the amount they’re paid.
+It’s super important to pay your house cleaner a fair price that compensates them for their time spent cleaning, travelling, and any supplies they brought with them.
+Remember that they’ll also need to pay tax, petrol, and other expenses with the amount they’re paid.
 The great thing about our marketplace here at Airtasker is that your cleaner can set their own rate and only accept the jobs they want to do.